OSGConnect/tutorial-quickstart/README.md

 job.
 An easy way to do this is to add the `$(Cluster)` and `$(Process)` macros to the HTCondor submit file.
-Since this can make our working directory really messy with a large number of jobs, let's tell HTCondor to put the files in a directory called log.
-Here's what the third submit file looks like, called `tutorial03.submit`:
+Since this can make our working directory really messy with a large number of jobs, let's tell HTCondor to put the files in a directory called `log`.

+We will also include the `$(Process)` value as a second argument to our script, which will cause it to give our output files unique names.
+If you want to try it out, you can do so like this:

+<pre class="term"><code>$ ./short_transfer.sh input.txt 12</code></pre>

+Incorporating all these ideas, here's what the third submit file looks like, called `tutorial03.submit`:

 <pre class="sub"><code># For this example, we'll specify unique filenames for each job by using
 #  the job's 'Process' value.